ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The incidence angle map gives the local incidence angle of the terrain.
 - The KMZ files are Google Earth formatted files provided for simple viewing on that platform.

-Finally, there are the colorized wrapped phase and the unwrapped phase browse images, which are 2048-pixel wide PNG format images.
+Browse images are included for the wrapped (color_phase) and unwrapped (unw_phase) phase files, which are in PNG format and are each 2048 pixels wide.

 The extension used and example files names are included in Table 2 below.

 | Extension | Description | Example |
 |---|---|---|